IuriiUspangaliev/OpenCV-object-identification-from-screen-live/README.md

 For pressing keys use pressKey(hexKeyCode), then use time.sleep(how long sec) command and releaseKey(hexKeyCode).
 You can find hex keys here: http://www.gamespp.com/directx/directInputKeyboardScanCodes.html

-For template recognition accuracy play with res parameter in loc = np.where(res >= 0.5).
+For template recognition accuracy play with res parameter in "loc = np.where(res >= 0.5)".
 Higher the value, more accurate output will be.
 Sometimes, I placed it right on 0.5 (minimum value for correct template recognition) and it works fine, but if I placed it higher it won't.
 So try different values.